PollyEdaline/Accretion-Modpack/README.md

 =========
 **NOTE: If you are updating the modpack, you will need to delete your profile in your mod manager and download the modpack again.
 This is a limitation of the way Thunderstore handles modpacks and there is nothing I can do about it.**

+**Join the community** over at itch.io for discussion, bug reports, or feedback! https://pollychan.itch.io/accretion-modpack/community

 ***ACCRETION*** is an expansion and overhaul modpack for Risk of Rain 2.
 The aim of the modpack is to add highly polished new content to the game, while improving the vanilla experience to a significant degree.
 Careful attention has been paid to the balance between individual mods and to providing an out of the box high quality experience for all players.

 This modpack is intended to be played from either an existing save or a brand new save.
 New players to the game should ideally have an experience that is at least as stable as vanilla, while still being able to unlock everything they would normally be able to unlock.
 Veteran players will find a significant amount of new content and changes to play around with.